-Long before I even got to Bristol, on the southwest coast of England, people were confused as to my reason for being there.
+Long before my 2016 trip to Bristol, on the southwest coast of England, people were confused as to my reason for being there.

 It’s not that Bristol lacks interest – in fact, English people seem to all agree it’s young, hip, lovely and worth a visit.
 I had found the same thing the day before.
 It’s also next to the tourist mecca of Bath.
 It was, rather, that I was coming in to see the Bristol Rovers Football Club.